 Financing: General Fund Time Frame: Meet with multifamily developers by December 2024 and revise fees, if necessary, by December 2025.
 Review fees annually.
-Implementation Responsibility: City of Firebaugh Quantified Objective: Facilitate construction of 100 multifamily units during the planning period, targeting missing-middle development in higher-resource areas and encouraging at least 50 of the units to be affordable to lower-income households.
+Implementation Responsibility: lity: City of Firebaugh Quantified Objective: Facilitate construction of 100 multifamily units during the planning period, targeting missing-middle development in higher-resource areas and encouraging at least 50 of the units to be affordable to lower-income households.
+Prioritize opportunities in higher-income areas, including the southeast area of the city.
 Relevant Policies: Policy 1.2, Policy 1.4

-Program 24: Preliminary Applications (SB 330) and Streamlined Approval (SB 35)
+Program 2425: Preliminary Applications (SB 330) and Streamlined Approval (SB 35)